letsencrypt/hashicorp-lessons/README.md

 If you reload http://localhost:24360 or http://localhost:31370 you should be greeted by your updated name.
-This did not require a deployment; Nomad was notified that the value at the Consul K/V path of `hello-world/config` was had been updated.
+This did not require a deployment; Nomad was notified that the value at the Consul K/V path of `hello-world/config` had been updated.
 Nomad re-templated our `socat` shell script and then restarted our `server` task just like we asked (in the `template` stanza).

 Note: you may have observed a downtime of about 5 seconds between when the